 Our revenue is driven primarily by conversions and upsells to our paid plans.
-We also generate revenue from transaction based products and fees from the referral of users to our partners.
+We also generate revenue from transaction based products.
 We generate over 90% of our revenue from self-serve channels.
 No customer represented more than 1% of our revenue in the periods presented.

-Our revenue growth is impacted by our number of paying users, as well as our ability to increase the average revenue per paying user.
-Our overall paying user growth rate has declined and we expect growth in paying users to fluctuate from period to period in the future.
-Accordingly, if we do not increase the average revenue per paying user, for example through pricing and packaging changes or increased sales of our higher-priced subscription plans, to offset slower growth or decline in paying users, our revenue and revenue growth rate will decline.
+Our revenue growth is impacted by both the number of paying users and our ability to increase the average revenue per paying user.
+Our overall paying user growth rate has declined, and we expect growth in paying users to fluctuate from period to period in the future.
+Given that our revenue and average revenue per paying user have declined, if we do not successfully increase the average revenue per paying user, for example, through pricing and packaging changes or increased sales of our higher-priced subscription plans, or otherwise offset slower growth or declines in paying users, we expect our revenue and revenue growth rate to continue decreasing.